c3er/mdview/README.md

 I don't know yet, how to prevent these blockings without paying an annual fee.

+### Startup speed

+The application may have a delay at startup.
+This delay may be caused by Windows Defender.
+See [my comment in Electron issue #29868](https://github.com/electron/electron/issues/29868#issuecomment-869049066) and [this StackOverflow question](https://stackoverflow.com/questions/67982430/windows-defender-slowing-down-electron-startup).
+Other virus scanner may also cause a delay.

+As a workaround to remove this delay, you can add the path to the `mdview.exe` to the exclusion list of your virus scanner.
+The default installation path of the setup file are:

+- `C:\Program Files\mdview` for system wide installation
+- `%appdata%\..\Local\Programs\mdview` for installation in the user account (non elevated)

 ## Developing

 The tool is developed and tested only under Windows (7 and newer) 64 Bit yet.